mesg-foundation/engine/docs/cli/mesg-core_service_delete.md

 ## mesg-core service delete

-Delete a service
+Delete one or many services

 ### Synopsis

-Delete a service
+Delete one or many services

 ```
 mesg-core service delete [flags]